reficca/bootcamp-istanbul-2020mar/final-board-project/README.md

 Below, you'll find additional resources not directly related to the requirements of the project.

+## Planning
+I highly recommend that you write out your "schema" before starting.
+A schema means a list of keys (fields) that are present on each type of object.
+What keys can a board have?
+What keys can a board item have?
+Any other objects that you need to keep track of?

 ## Examples
 There are tons of examples of such apps, even just a click away from here.
 You may want to look into any of the following products or terms for inspiration.